Temporally multiplexed ion-photon quantum interface via fast ion-chain transport: Introduction

 Remote entanglement across distant quantum nodes~\cite{kimble2008quantum,duan2001long} may be used for long-distance quantum key distribution~\cite{van2022entangling,nadlinger2022experimental}, modular quantum computer architectures~\cite{monroe2014large,covey2023quantum}, as well as quantum enhanced metrology and sensing~\cite{komar2014quantum,nichol2022elementary,guo2020distributed}.
-Light-matter quantum interfaces are a fundamental building block for such applications, and allow for distributed entanglement between stationary matter qubits by using "flying" photons.
+Light-matter quantum interfaces are likely key building blocks for such applications as they allow for distributing entanglement between stationary matter qubits by using "flying" photons.

 For practical purposes, these quantum interfaces need to be capable of establishing remote entanglement at high rates across a large-scale network of quantum nodes.
-However, in widely adopted probabilistic schemes based on heralded photon detection~\cite{moehring2007entanglement,hofmann2012heralded, bernien2013heralded}, it is infeasible to distribute entanglement at useful rates over a few kilometers, as the attempt rate is limited by the round-trip travel-time of photons in a single mode.
-For example, for a communication distance of 10\,km, photon-travel time will be around 100\,\textmu s, meaning that the attempt cannot be higher than 10\,kHz.
-In this scenario, even with use of a state-of-the-art photon-matter interface that can yield close to unity photon extraction efficiency~\cite{schupp2021interface}, the matter-photon entanglement rate beyond tens of kilometers would be limited to sub 10\,$\text{s}^{-1}$ with total loss around 15\,dB after considering the collective probability of generating and detecting telecom photons at each node, along with the optical fiber loss~\cite{krutyanskiy2023telecom,krutyanskiy2023multimode}.
+However, in widely adopted probabilistic schemes based on heralded photon detection~\cite{moehring2007entanglement,hofmann2012heralded, bernien2013heralded,sangouard2009quantum}, the attempt rate is bounded by the round-trip travel-time of photons in a single mode, severely limiting the obtainable rates even at distances of a few kilometers.
+For example, for a communication distance of 100\,km, photon-travel time will be around 1\,ms, such that the attempt rate cannot be larger than $\mathrm{10^3}\,\text{s}^{-1}$.
+Even with the use of a state-of-the-art photon-matter interface that can yield close to unity photon extraction efficiency~\cite{schupp2021interface}, the long-distance matter-photon entanglement rate would be limited to sub 10\,$\text{s}^{-1}$ where we assumed a total loss of 20\,dB after considering the collection probability of generated photons, quantum frequency conversion efficiency, photon detector efficiency, and the optical fiber loss~\cite{krutyanskiy2023telecom,krutyanskiy2023multimode}.

 A key solution to this challenge is multiplexing: to combine multiple signals into a single channel and therefore increase the attempt rate~\cite{pittman2002single,kaneda2015time}.
-Multiplexing has become a mature technology for ensemble-based quantum interfaces, both in atomic gases and rare-earth ion doped solid-state systems~\cite{pu2017experimental,sinclair2014spectral,saglamyurek2016multiplexed,zhang2024fast}.
+Multiplexing has become a mature technology for ensemble-based quantum interfaces, both in atomic gases and rare-earth-ion-doped solid-state systems~\cite{pu2017experimental,sinclair2014spectral,saglamyurek2016multiplexed,zhang2024fast}.
 However, large-scale local quantum information processing is technically challenging in these platforms~\cite{bradley2019ten}.